 • Sea stars and sea cucumbers: These echinoderms help recycle organic matter and maintain balance on the seafloor.

-Large Marine Animals: The Icons of Coral Reefs
+Large Marine Animals: Iconic Coral Reef Creatures

 • Sea Turtles: Sea turtles help maintain seagrass bed health through grazing, which is beneficial for reef systems by reducing nutrient runoff.